theodore-norvell/PLAAY/docs/PLAAY Coding Standard.md

     function redo() { ... } // BAD
 ~~~~

 Typescript will infer the return type based on the return statements.
-So for very short functions, where the type is obvious it is ok to omit the result type.
+So for very short functions, where the type is obvious, it is ok to omit the result type.
 The following is acceptable

 ~~~~typescript
         applyEdit( a : A ) : Option<A> {